-Glasgow Film Festival (GFF) is one of the top film festivals in the UK with a focus on audiences and renowned for an international programme of the world’s best films alongside a dynamic fusion of cross-sector events and artistic commissions.
+Glasgow Film Festival (GFF) is one of the leading film festivals in the UK with a focus on audiences and renowned for an international programme of the world’s best films alongside a dynamic fusion of cross-sector events and artistic commissions.
 In 2022, following a digital hiatus in 2021, we welcomed audiences to the cinema with our first ever hybrid event with a programme in Glasgow and streaming in cinemas across the UK.

 Glasgow is one of the friendliest film festivals on the planet with a wide-ranging programme that celebrates every corner of world cinema and provides a fantastic showcase for the best of Scottish film.
-Perfectly placed in February for spring and summer releases, GFF has launched some of the best new films to the UK's film press and cinema market.
+Perfectly placed in March for spring and summer releases, GFF has launched some of the best new films to the UK's film press and cinema market.

 With the ethos ‘Cinema for All’, our duty and aim as a public serving venue is to provide an inclusive and welcoming experience for everyone.
 Glasgow Film Festival strives to employ a wide array of diversity and representation and we actively welcome submissions from varied ethnicities and marginalised voices as well as seeking to achieve parity in regards to the gender balance within our programme.

 Year round Glasgow Film prioritises the inclusion of captioned and audio described screenings to enable people who are D/deaf and visually impaired to access and enjoy the cinematic experience.
 With this in mind, Glasgow Film Festival welcomes submissions that already include or can include audio described and/or captioned formats on DCP.

 If you believe in what we do, please submit your projects as soon as you can and be a part of our exciting future!